Commonfare-net/secrets/resources/public/static/README.md

 Secrets is Copyright (C) 2015-2017 by the Dyne.org Foundation

 Secrets and the FXC "simple secret sharing" protocol and library are designed, written and maintained by Denis Roio <jaromil@dyne.org>

+Tanks for ideas and inspirations to Marco Sachy and Enric Durán Giralt.

 ```
 This program is free software: you can redistribute it and/or modify